j7168908jx/j7168908jx.github.io/_posts/2023-02-22-optimizing-eigen-code.md

 ---

 It was this afternoon when my colleague came to me and told me my code was not performing well... in speed.
-He showed me some hotspots on the flamegraph for me to start.
+He showed me some hotspots on the flame graph for me to start.
-It looks that the problem is somewhat related to Eigen's array/matrix conversion.
+The problem seems somewhat related to Eigen's array/matrix conversion.
 Let's try it.

 ![](/assets/img/2023-02-22-optimizing-eigen-code/claymation-of-a-programmer-during-crunch-time.webp)
 <center>https://openart.ai/discovery/sd-1006285672442761266</center>

-The code itself can be somehow abstracted like this [1a].
+The code itself can be abstracted like this [1a].
-It is somehow equivalent to test if the smallest distance between two vectors is above a lower bound.
+It is equivalent to testing if the smallest distance between two vectors is above a lower bound.
-It was designed to run on a relative large `n>=50` but currently the tests (in the business) focus mainly on `n` about 1, 2, or 3.
+It was designed to run on a relatively large `n>=50,` but currently, the tests (in the business) focus mainly on `n` about 1, 2, or 3.

 Here we have some definitions before the following code snippet: